tleyden/open-ocr/README.md

 default             512M                107.170.72.189
 ```

-The ip address `107.170.72.189` will be used as the `ORCHARD_HOST` env variable below.
+The ip address `107.170.72.189` will be used as the `DOCKER_HOST` env variable below.

 ## Launch docker images